 Although the material has a monolithic appearance upon final compaction of the material, natural weathering and traffic will expose some loose particles on the surface to give it a more natural appearance.
 During rainfall, water will penetrate the material and the Organic-Lock will swell into a gel to hold the particles in place.

 When installed with a proper base, Organic-Lock blended aggregates can achieve the load-bearing performance required for vehicular traffic while maintaining the aesthetic and water permeability of a natural aggregate.
 See “Vehicular Traffic FAQ” below.

 The pH of Organic-Lock is approximately 11, providing a level of weed deterrence and also longevity of the plant material.
 The high pH (11) slows down the microbial degradation (i.e. increases longevity), and it also makes it an unfavorable growing medium for new seeds (i.e. weeds) to germinate.

-The maximum slope that is acceptable for an Organic-Lock blended aggregate application is 40%.
-For slopes that are 20% or greater, we recommend installing runoff “diverters”, which are materials such as railroad ties (or equivalent) embedded in the pathway at a 45 degree angle.
-Proper watershed management is best achieved by installing a “crown” or “cross-slope” to divert rainfall runoff to flow off the side of the application to prevent washout damage.
+The maximum slope that is acceptable for an Organic-Lock blended aggregate application is 20%.
+For slopes that are 10% or greater, we recommend installing runoff “diverters”, which are materials such as railroad ties (or equivalent) embedded in the pathway at a 45-degree angle to prevent water gaining momentum which can accelerate washout damage.

 Yes, an Organic-Lock blended aggregate surface can support vehicular traffic.
 It is most important that the base is properly constructed to support heavier traffic (8-12 inches of compacted ¾” crushed stone) and the Organic-Lock material is to be installed at a depth of 4 to 6 inches, compacted in lifts of 2 to 3 inches at a time.